 - a.
 Each jurisdiction shall receive an approximately equivalent share of the total revenue raised by Major Local Highways Program over the life of the Measure, as adjusted to account for the time-value of money, per Policy MDMLH-4 listed below. - b.
 If a jurisdiction receives proceeds from a bond sale secured by the Major Local Highways funds, then the portion of the debt service payment attributed to that jurisdiction's projects shall be counted toward that jurisdiction's equitable share percentage. - c.
 Allocations shall be made with an objective of allowing projects from each jurisdiction of the subarea to be developed during each 10 year period of the Measure's life.
 The intent is to spread projects so that no jurisdiction has to wait until the last part of the Measure to receive benefits of Major Local Highway funds. - d.
 Allocations shall be made to projects from candidate project lists developed in cooperation with transportation planning partners. - e.
 Allocations should serve to maximize leveraging of private, local, Federal, and State dollars, with paticular attention to leveraging of Interregional Transportation Improvement Program Funds on the Interregional Road System. - f.
 Allocations shall be made with an objective of delivering projects at the earliest possible date. - g.
-SBCTA shall actively engage in planning and project delivery of Major/Local highway Projects in collaboration with local jurisdictions and Caltrans in a manner which will minimize the time and cost of project delivery.
+SBCTA shall actively engage in planning and project delivery of Major/Local highway Projects in collaboration with local jurisdictions and Caltrans in a manner that will minimize the time and cost of project delivery.

-Policy MDMLH-3: A master list of projects eligible for Major/Local Highways Program funding shall be maintained and periodically updated by each subarea as part of the 10-Year Delivery Plan.
-The list shall be consistent with the project eligibility criteria in Policy MDMLH-1 and shall be approved by the Board, based on a recommendation of the subarea representatives and the Mountain/Desert Committee.
+Policy MDMLH-3: A master list of projects eligible for Major/Local Highways Program funding shall be maintained and periodically updated by each subarea.
+The list shall be consistent with the project eligibility criteria in Policy MDMLH-1 and shall be approved by the SBCTA Board, based on a recommendation of the subarea representatives and the Mountain/Desert Committee.
 In preparing the list for each subarea, input shall be considered from the local jurisdictions and from other public and private stakeholders, such as Caltrans, neighboring counties, transit agencies, federal agencies, business interests and other non-governmental organizations.
-The list shall represent the list of eligible projects and may be amended at any time subject to the approvals listed above.
-The list shall not represent a commitment by SBCTA to fund all or a portion of those projects.
+The list shall represent the list of eligible projects and shall not represent a commitment by SBCTA to fund all or a portion of those projects.
 Funding commitments will be managed under the terms of Policy MDMLH-6 shown below.

-Policy VVMLH-4: Adjustments for the time-value of money referenced in shall be based on comparisons of the net present value of Measure I Major/Local Highways Program expenditures by jurisdiction, calculated using a discount rate based on the annual change in the Consumer Price Index for Southern California, as maintained by the California Department of Finance.
-The expenditure date shall be based on the date of consultant/contractor invoices provided to SBCTA for reimbursement on eligible Major/Local Highways Program projects.
+Policy VVMLH-4: Adjustments for the time-value of money referenced in shall be based on comparisons of the net present value of Measure I Major/Local Highway Program expenditures by jurisdiction, calculated using a discount rate based on the annual change in the Consumer Price Index for Southern California, as maintained by the California Department of Finance.
+The expenditure date shall be based on the fiscal year of consultant/contractor invoices provided to SBCTA for reimbursement on eligible Major/Local Highways Program projects.